CoffeeLabs/CoffeeInc2/README.md

 * Chrome for Android (some weird SVG rendering bugs)
 * Android 4.1 stock browser (some weird SVG rendering bugs)
 * Safari on OSX 10.8 (some weird SVG rendering bugs)
+* Safari Mobile on iOS5 (extreme lag and rendering problems)

 The game doesn't work in:
 * Internet Explorer (Windows 7 and Windows Phone 7)